robinflew/M0BusinessDataAnalysis_SultanK/README.md

 ## 3. Data Lifecycle

 The data in this project follows a standard lifecycle:

-1.  **Data Generation/Collection:** Raw data is generated from cybersecurity logs, alerts, and network monitors, as captured in the provided CSV file.
+1.  **Business Problem:** What kind of attacks are most frequent per month?
-2.  **Data Storage:** This data is initially stored in a CSV format, making it accessible for analysis tools like Excel and Python.
-In larger systems, this might involve databases.
+2.  **Data Generation/Collection:** Raw data is generated from cybersecurity logs, alerts, and network monitors, as captured in the provided CSV file.
 3.  **Data Processing and Cleaning:**
     * Ensuring the 'Timestamp' column is treated as a uniform datetime format.
     * Extracting the month from the 'Timestamp'.